 Intraventricular hemorrhage (IVH) is sudden bleeding into the ventricular system of the brain, often the result of severe ICH.
 This complication of hemorrhagic stroke has a mortality rate of 60-80%, and only about 10% of patients recover with a good outcome.

-CLEAR III is an 500-patient Phase-III randomized clinical trial using a recombinant tissue plasminogen activator (Activase) to quickly remove this blood from the ventricles.
+CLEAR III is a 500-patient phase 3 randomized clinical trial using a recombinant tissue plasminogen activator (Activase) to quickly remove this blood from the ventricles.
 It is the hope of the over 70 academic medical centers in this international clinical trial that this may prove to be a better way to treat this brain injury.

-CLEAR-III is the culmination of 10 years of research over a number of investigational trials.
+CLEAR III is the culmination of 10 years of research over a number of investigational trials.
 The early clinical studies were supported by grants from the Food and Drug Administration (FDA) Office of Orphan Products Development, the American Heart Association and other organizations.
-Current funding for CLEAR III is supported by grants from the National Institute of Neurological Disorders and Stroke (NINDS) and from the Eleanor Naylor Dana Charitable Trust, the Jeffrey and Harriet Legum Endowment, and support from Genentech, Inc. Over 70 major hospitals and academic institutions are participating in this trial as clinical sites or support teams.
+Funding for CLEAR III is supported by grants from the National Institute of Neurological Disorders and Stroke (NINDS) and from the Eleanor Naylor Dana Charitable Trust, the Jeffrey and Harriet Legum Endowment, and support from Genentech, Inc. Over 70 major hospitals and academic institutions are participating in this trial as clinical sites or support teams.

 To request CLEAR III data: BIOS Data Request Form